<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[DevPanel]]></category>

-<category><![CDATA[WordPress DevOps]]></category>
+<category><![CDATA[Drupal DevOps]]></category>

-<guid isPermaLink="false">https://www.devpanel.com/?p=8607</guid>
+<guid isPermaLink="false">https://www.devpanel.com/?p=8987</guid>

-<p>The post <a rel="nofollow" href="https://www.devpanel.com/blog/wordpress-on-digitalocean-automation-guide/">WordPress on DigitalOcean: Why Your Agency Needs SDLC Automation in 2026</a> appeared first on <a rel="nofollow" href="https://www.devpanel.com">DevPanel</a>.</p>
+<p>The post <a rel="nofollow" href="https://www.devpanel.com/blog/drupal-hosting-without-vendor-lock-in/">Drupal Hosting Without Vendor Lock-In: Run Drupal on AWS, Azure, or Your Own Cloud</a> appeared first on <a rel="nofollow" href="https://www.devpanel.com">DevPanel</a>.</p>

 ]]></description>